Israel is at war with Hamas. Here’s what to know - KESQ

 What happened?

-Militants from Gaza fired thousands of rockets towards Israeli towns on Saturday morning, before breaking through the heavily fortified border fence with Israel and sending militants deep into Israeli territory.
+Militants from Gaza fired thousands of rockets towards Israeli towns on Oct 7, before breaking through the heavily fortified border fence with Israel and sending militants deep into Israeli territory.
 There, Hamas gunmen killed hundreds of people, including civilians and soldiers, and took up to 150 hostages, according to Israeli authorities.
-They said the bodies of some 1,500 Hamas fighters had been recovered inside Israel since Saturday’s assault.

 The attacks were unprecedented in tactic and scale as Israel has not faced its adversaries in street battles on its own territory since the 1948 Arab-Israeli war.
 It has also never faced a terror attack of this magnitude that has taken the lives of so many civilians.
 While Hamas has kidnapped Israelis before, it has never before taken dozens of hostages at once, including children and the elderly.